The Faculties and School of Studies

 The School is a member of an elite group of business schools that have earned "Triple Crown" status - the leading international acknowledgment of excellence in business education.
 It is accredited by AACSB International (the US-based Association to Advance Collegiate Schools of Business), the world’s longest established assessor of business education, EQUIS (European Quality Improvement System) and AMBA (The Association of MBAs).
 Only 1% of the world’s business schools have met the strict standards of all three accreditation bodies and earned this distinction of excellence.

-Waikato Management School offers general and specialist management undergraduate qualifications, as well as specialist masters programmes with either a professional or research focus on Management Studies, Digital Business, Professional Accounting or Professional Management.
+Waikato Management School offers general and specialist management undergraduate qualifications, as well as specialist masters programmes with either a professional or research focus on management studies, digital business and professional accounting.
 It also offers general management masters degrees that develop comprehensive management and leadership skills: a Master of Business and Management for recent graduates and a Master of Business Administration for participants with management experience.

 The Waikato Pathways College offers educational programmes to enhance access to all levels of university study.
 The Certificate of Attainment in English Language and Certificate of Attainment in Academic English prepare international learners for tertiary study in English-speaking countries.
 A range of General English language courses is offered for people wanting to learn English for everyday life and social purposes.
 The pre-degree programmes, Certificate of Attainment in Foundation Studies and Certificate of University Preparation provide pathways for students into university study.
 The Certificate of University Preparation programme is a full-time one-semester programme for students who do not meet the entry requirements for study at a New Zealand university, or who need additional academic preparation.
 The Certificate of Attainment in Foundation Studies programme is a one or two semester full-time programme for international students who are high school graduates but do not meet the entry requirements to study at a New Zealand university.
 Short-term language teacher training courses such as CELTA are available for students intending to work as language teachers in New Zealand or overseas.
 Short-term courses are also offered to universities and high school groups from around the world who wish to study English in tailor-made programmes.
 The College is an accredited and award winning IELTS testing centre, and short-term IELTS preparation courses may be available.